 Donald Martin Carter's works include Navigating The African Diaspora: The Anthropology of Invisibility.

-As an Africana studies major you will explore the field’s central questions and debates in a transdisciplinary, cross-cultural department.
+As an Africana studies major you will explore the field’s central questions and debates in a transdisciplinary and cross-cultural department.

 About the Major